Point Lillias: Geological significance

+Historical significance

+Point Lillias has been identified as the location reached in December 1824 by the exploration party led by Hamilton Hume and William Hovell, which they incorrectly identified as the shore of Western Port.
+As a consequence of that error, an expedition was sent from Sydney to Western Port in November 1826, to establish a settlement there.
+After exploring Western Port, it became apparent to the expedition that it was not the place reached by Hume and Hovell.

-Chemical storage issues
+Chemical storage proposal

-Following the 1991 fire in the Coode Island chemicals storage facility in Melbourne, and a long period of inquiry to find an alternative site, in 1996 the Victorian Government recommended Point Lillias as the new site for the transshipment and storage of bulk liquid chemicals for the chemicals industry in Victoria.
-The arguments backing the recommendation were accepted by the Australian Government in 1997, and it was proposed to excise 20 ha of the Ramsar site in order to build the new facility.
-However, later that year the Victorian Government decided not to proceed with the move from Coode Island to Point Lillias.
+Following the 1991 fire in the Coode Island chemicals storage facility in Melbourne, and a long period of inquiry to find an alternative site, the Victorian Government recommended in 1996 that Point Lillias be the new site for the transshipment and storage of bulk liquid chemicals for the chemicals industry in Victoria.
+The arguments backing the recommendation were accepted by the Australian Government in 1997, and it was proposed to excise 20 hectares of the Ramsar site to build the new facility.
+However, later that year, the Victorian Government decided not to proceed with the move from Coode Island to Point Lillias.